gurselcesur/basic-web-app/README.md

 - This project is a web-based application designed to showcase and manage a collection of products.
 Users can search, sort, and filter products by categories, view product details, and interact with product data dynamically.

-- This project was developed as a part of an assignment by Gürsel Cesur.

 ## Table of Contents
 1. Features
 2. Technologies Used